DETAILED ACTION

 Claim 24 recites a method to operate the system of claim 2 above, therefore is rejected for the same reason.

-Kelly and Fallak were cited in the previous Office Action.
+Fallak was cited in the previous Office Action.

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified Kelly with Fallak.
-This modification would have been obvious as Kelly and Fallak cover subject matter within the same field of endeavor (control of a vehicle) and the use of inductive sensors for control of motor vehicles is well known in the art.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified Kelly with Wikipedia and Fallak.
+This modification would have been obvious as Kelly, Wikipedia and Fallak cover subject matter within the same field of endeavor (control of a vehicle) and the use of inductive sensors for control of motor vehicles is well known in the art.

 Claims 8 is rejected under 35 U.S.C.
-103 as being obvious in view of Kelly as evidenced by Mehmood et al. (“Material selection for optimum design of MEMS pressure sensors”; hereafter Mehmood).
+103 as being obvious in view of Kelly as evidenced by Wikipedia and further evidenced by Mehmood et al. (“Material selection for optimum design of MEMS pressure sensors”; hereafter Mehmood).

 Although Kelly does teach the use of pressure sensors, Kelly does not disclose the materials used within the pressure sensors.